-On June 25, 2021, the Representatives' Designees purchased an aggregate of 422,581 founder shares for a purchase price of \$3,674.62.
-If the overallotment option is not exercised in full, the Representatives' Designees will forfeit up to an aggregate of 55,119 founder shares.
-The Representatives' Designees have also committed to purchase from us an aggregate of 676,923 private placement warrants (or 730,364 private placement warrants if the underwriters' over-allotment option is exercised in full) at \$1.18 per warrant for an aggregate purchase price of \$800,000 (or \$863,157.89 if the overallotment option is exercised in full).
-The private placement warrants have terms and provisions that are identical to the warrants underlying the units sold in this offering except as described under "Description of Securities - Private Placement Warrants," including that, subject to certain exceptions, the private placement warrants will not be transferable, assignable or salable until after the completion of our initial business combination and the private placement warrants held by the Representatives' Designees will not be exercisable more than five years from the effective date of the registration statement of which this prospectus forms a part in accordance with FINRA Rule 5110(g)(8)(A).
+In April [], 2021, the Roth Designees purchased 422,581 founder shares for a purchase price of \$3,674.62.
+If the over-allotment option is not exercised in full, the Roth Designees will forfeit up to 55,119 founder shares.
+The Roth Designees have also committed to purchase from us 676,923 private placement warrants (or 730,364 private placement warrants if the underwriters' over-allotment option is exercised in full) at \$1.18 per warrant for an aggregate purchase price of \$800,000 (or \$863,157.89 if the over-allotment option is exercised in full).
+The private placement warrants have terms and provisions that are identical to the warrants underlying the units sold in this offering except as described under "Description of Securities - Private Placement Warrants," including that, subject to certain exceptions, the private placement warrants will not be transferable, assignable or salable until after the completion of our initial business combination and the private placement warrants held by the Roth Designees will not be exercisable more than five years from the effective date of the registration statement of which this prospectus forms a part in accordance with FINRA Rule 5110(g)(8)(A).
 The purchase of the private placement warrants will take place on a private placement basis simultaneously with the consummation of this offering.
 Such private placement warrants and founder shares will be considered underwriting compensation in connection with this offering.
 Such private placement warrants and founder shares will be subject to lock-up restrictions, as required by FINRA Rule 5110(e)(1) and may not be sold during the offering, or sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of such securities by any person for a period of 180 days immediately following the date of effectiveness of the registration statement of which this prospectus forms a part or commencement of sales of the offering, except as provided in FINRA Rule 5110(e)(2).
-We have also granted the Representatives' Designees registration rights with respect to the founder shares and private placement warrants.
-The registration rights granted to such holders will be subject to FINRA Rule 5110(g)(8).
+We have also granted the Roth Designees registration rights with respect to the founder shares and private placement warrants.
+The registration rights granted to such securities will be subject to FINRA Rule 5110(g)(8).
 Accordingly, they may only make a demand on one occasion and only during the five-year period beginning on the effective date of the registration statement of which this prospectus forms a part.
-In addition, they may participate in a "piggy-back" registration only during the seven-year period beginning on the effective date of the registration statement of which this prospectus forms a part.
+In addition, they may participate in a "piggy-back" registration only during the sevenyear period beginning on the effective date of the registration statement of which this prospectus forms a part.